VGabriel45/VGabriel45/README.md

 # Hello world ! 👋

-I'm ambitious and patient.
+My name is Gabi , I'm ambitious and patient.
 Working with many people on different projects helped me become a great teammate.
 I maintain good relations with colleagues and usually I'm optimistic or in worst case realistic.
 I like to help others but not afraid to ask for help either.

 - 🏢 I'm currently a Fullstack Web Developer
 - 🚀 Favorite languages